David Gallegos

-David M. Gallegos is an American politician serving as a member of the New Mexico Senate from the 41st district.
+David M. Gallegos (born in Holman, New Mexico) is an American politician serving as a member of the New Mexico Senate from the 41st district.
 Gallegos previously served in the New Mexico House of Representatives and was a member of the Eunice School Board for 21 years.
 He currently serves on the Senate Conservation Committee and the Senate Health and Public Affairs Committee.
+He completed a BA at the University of the Southwest.
+Gallegos is the Republican Party nominee for Lieutenant Governor of New Mexico in the 2026 election.